Survey on the amount of covered deposits held on 31 March 2026

 Management bodies: Responsibilities, composition, qualifications, organization, and functioning, including CSSF authorization of members based on professional experience, standing (e.g., police records), and irreproachable conduct.

-Internal control functions: Responsibilities, characteristics, organization, and execution of work for compliance officers and internal auditors, with notifications to CSSF including detailed persona
+Internal control functions: Responsibilities, characteristics, organization, and execution of work for compliance officers and internal auditors, with notifications to CSSF including detailed personal and professional information.

 What You Need To Do